Minagera/CyberPatriot/CyberPatriot/Cisco/Scripts/Examples/README.md

 # Cisco IOS Script Examples

+Sample configuration scripts for common CyberPatriot tasks:

+- Secure console and VTY access
+- Enable SSH and disable Telnet
+- Configure VLANs and interfaces

+Use these examples as a starting point for your own configurations.

-This directory contains example scripts and configurations for Cisco routers and switches.
+Complete example scripts for automating Cisco device security.

-- Use these examples to learn how to automate common security tasks.
+- Use these to learn best practices and advanced configuration.
-- Review the comments to understand each command.
-- Adapt examples for your own practice scenarios.

-*Examples are for learning and reference.
-Do not use in competition without review!*
+- Always test scripts in Packet Tracer before using in competition.

+*All scripts are unique and for CyberPatriot training only.*